buildpacks/spec/distribution.md

 ## Artifact Format

-### Buildpack Blob
+### Buildpack

-A buildpack blob MUST contain one or more buildpacks.

-A buildpack blob MUST be packaged as gzip-compressed tarball.
+A buildpack MUST be packaged as gzip-compressed tarball.
 Its filename should end in `.tgz`.

-A buildpack blob MUST contain a `buildpack.toml` file at its root directory.
+A buildpack MUST contain a `buildpack.toml` file at its root directory.

-A buildpack defined within `buildpack.toml` MUST either be:
+`buildpack.toml` MUST either contain:

-1. A buildpack implementation specified by a `stacks` field or
+1. A buildpack implementation denoted by the presence of a `stacks` field or
 2. A buildpack order specified by an `order` field referencing other buildpack IDs/versions.

-A buildpack reference in `order` MUST either be:

-1. A reference to a buildpack inside of the blob using a `path` field ,
-2. A reference to a buildpack outside of the blob using an `id` and `version` field.

 ### Buildpackage